poivronjaune/web_scraping/README.md

 - This script controls a Chrome Browser on your local machine

 #### Upcomimg features
-- Loop though all pages of company information
 - Extract owners and managers from detailed information
 - Return data as a json object